-Even after the symptoms have gone away, you can still be contagious for up to one week.
-So it is a good idea to avoid contact with others during this period, perhaps by working from home if possible.
+Even after the symptoms have gone away, you are still contagious for up to one week.
+So it's a good idea to avoid contact with others during this period, perhaps by working from home if possible.

 Many people turn to home remedies like chicken broth and herbal teas to relieve flu symptoms.
-And getting plenty to drink is also considered to be important.
-But there is no scientific proof that any of these things helps speed up recovery.
-So you don't necessarily need to rely on any of the remedies or to drink more fluids than you feel like.
+Getting plenty to drink is also considered to be important.
+But there's no scientific proof that any of these things helps speed up recovery.
+So you don't necessarily have to use any of these remedies or drink more fluids than you feel like drinking.

-A number of freely available products like vitamin supplements or inhalation devices are marketed for the treatment of colds, flus and coughs.
-But there is no compelling evidence that they are effective against the flu.
-Painkillers such as acetaminophen (paracetamol), acetylsalicylic acid (ASA, the drug in medicines like Aspirin) and ibuprofen can relieve pain and lower fever.
-But children and teenagers should not take ASA because in rare cases this drug can cause a rare but dangerous side effect called Reye’s syndrome in these age groups.
+A number of freely available products like vitamin supplements or inhalation devices are marketed for the treatment of colds, coughs and flus.
+But there's no compelling evidence that they're effective against the flu.
+Painkillers such as acetaminophen (paracetamol), acetylsalicylic acid (ASA, the drug in medicines like Aspirin) and ibuprofen can relieve pain and reduce the fever.
+Children and teenagers shouldn't use acetylsalicylic acid, though, because it can cause a rare but dangerous side effect called Reye’s syndrome in these age groups.

 Ferroni E, Jefferson T. Influenza.
 BMJ Clin Evid 2011: pii: 0911.

 Jefferson T, Del Mar CB, Dooley L, Ferroni E, Al-Ansary LA, Bawazeer GA et al. Physical interventions to interrupt or reduce the spread of respiratory viruses.
 Cochrane Database Syst Rev 2011; (7): CD006207.

 IQWiG health information is written with the aim of helping